 Director of Strategy

-Davis serves as the Director of Strategy, where he will assist NSNO with building and executing a data-driven strategy to meet the organization’s ambitious goals.
-He previously worked in Chicago for McKinsey & Company, the management consulting firm, and in New Orleans for the Recovery School District.
+Davis, a native of the New Orleans area, serves NSNO as the Director of Strategy.
+He assists with building and executing a data-driven strategy to meet the organization’s ambitious goals.
+He previously worked in Chicago for the management consulting firm, McKinsey & Company, and in New Orleans for the Recovery School District.
 With the RSD, he was part of the statewide team developing Louisiana’s Race to the Top application.
 He received his Bachelor’s degree from the University of Virginia.
 Most recently, he lived in New Haven, CT, where he completed a Master’s degree in Ethics from Yale focusing on social policy and political philosophy.
-After growing up in the New Orleans area, he is thrilled to return and contribute to the exciting renewal of the city.